 With the recent coronavirus (COVID-19) outbreak, it is only normal that many people are getting more concerned about staying healthy and maintaining a healthy immune system.
 Now is the time to take a holistic approach to general health maintenance and boost your immune system.

 Boosting your immune system is essential to staying healthy.
-Doing so can benefit your body and boost your defences against viruses, bacteria and other pathogens.
-Your immune system is your main line of defence against illness, so it only makes sense that you’d want to keep it in top shape.
+Doing so can benefit your body and boost your defenses against viruses, bacteria, and other pathogens.
+Your immune system is your main line of defense against illness, so it only makes sense that you’d want to keep it in top shape.

 Here are 7 ways you can boost your immune system…